 Protecting Delicate Fabrics

-Some fabrics are sensitive to heat and can be damaged by direct contact with a hot iron.
+Some heat-sensitive fabrics can be damaged by direct contact with a hot iron.
 The clapper acts as a safeguard, preventing the iron from touching the fabric directly.
-This reduces the risk of shiny or scorched spots on delicate materials, such as silks or synthetic fabrics.

 Sharper Creases and Pleats